mocyn3/printf/README.md

-READEME file for printf task
+Readme file for the task of today and the help of Michael OGADA